miknab/EuclidEmulator2/README.md

 If you use EuclidEmulator2 in any way (for a publication or otherwise), please cite this paper.

+<b>Contact information:</b> If you have any questions and/or remarks related to this work, please do not hesitate to send me an email (mischakATphysik.uzh.ch)

 ## Currently implemented features
 * emulation of the non-linear correction factor <i>B(k,z)</i>
 * large allowd redshift interval: <i>z</i> in the interval [0.0,10.0]